LOLINTERNETZ/vscodeoffline/README.md

 * Add test cases.

 ## Changelog
+1.0.11 - Fixed bugs in Gallery sorting, and added timeouts for Sync.
+1.0.10 - Refactored to improve consistency.
 1.0.9  - Added support for Remote Development, currently (2019-05-12) available to insiders.
 Refactored various badness.
 1.0.8  - Added insiders support and support for extension packs.

 ## Requirements

-* Docker (with docker-compose, for simplicity)
+* Docker (ideally with docker-compose for simplicity)

 ## Getting Started - Full Offline Use - Using Docker Containers